 E-commerce is a different world.

 An e-commerce Google Ads account runs on a product feed.
 The feed is a live data file that tells Google what you sell, at what price, and how to display it in Shopping results.
 If the feed is poorly structured - wrong titles, missing attributes, incorrect GTINs, no custom labels - the campaigns built on top of it will underperform regardless of how skilled the campaign management is.
 You cannot optimize your way out of a bad feed.
+We have written a full breakdown of why the product feed is the most ignored asset in Google Ads, and it is worth reading before you hand any account to a partner.

 The result: a white label partner who is excellent at local service or B2B lead gen accounts can be genuinely poor at e-commerce - not through incompetence, but through category mismatch.
 Their systems were not built for feed management.
 Their optimization process does not include Shopping campaign structure.
 Their reporting does not surface the e-commerce metrics that actually matter.
+This is exactly why white label Google Ads for e-commerce deserves its own evaluation checklist, separate from how you would vet a general PPC partner.

 The 5 Things That Make E-commerce White Label Different